dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 A nice property of the marking phase is that cycles in the object graph are no problem.
 On the other hand you need to be careful to avoid stack overflows when you have deeply nested object graphs, so you probably shouldn't implement marking through an recursive function call.
 That's the reason I just add the objects into a [Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html) instead of using the stack.
-When sweeping, the garbage collector runs through all allocated objects and frees unmarked objects.
+When sweeping, the garbage collector simply runs through all allocated objects and frees unmarked objects.

 The GC really just uses libc's `malloc` for allocating objects and `free` while *Sweeping*.
 All allocated objects are connected in a single linked list.